-- Platform is already being tested in an automotive manufacturer’s series development and will be available to other customers beginning at the end of 2021
+- Platform is already being tested in an automotive manufacturer’s series development and will be available to other customers beginning end-2021.

 - Dr. Dirk Abendroth, CTO Automotive Technologies: “We are defining a new approach to developing vehicle architectures and software and thus expanding our leading role in the field of automotive software.”

-Frankfurt, Germany, April 15, 2021.
-Continental and Amazon Web Services (AWS) will be working together going forward within the scope of a new development cooperation.
-The goal of the long-term collaboration with AWS serving as the preferred cloud provider is to develop Continental Automotive Edge (CAEdge) – a modular hardware and software platform that connects the vehicle to the cloud and features a virtual workbench offering numerous options to develop, supply and maintain software-intensive system functions.
+Auburn Hills, MICH., April 15, 2021.
+Continental and Amazon Web Services (AWS) will work together going forward within the scope of a new development cooperation.
+The goal of their long-term collaboration, with AWS serving as the preferred cloud provider, is to develop Continental Automotive Edge (CAEdge) – a modular hardware and software platform that connects the vehicle to the cloud and features a virtual workbench offering numerous options to develop, supply and maintain software-intensive system functions.
 This will allow drivers to integrate the functions they want going forward during the entire service life of their vehicle by downloading quick and convenient software updates.

-“Software is at the forefront of innovation in cars,” explains Dirk Abendroth, CTO at Continental Automotive.
+“Software is at the forefront of innovation in cars,” explained Dirk Abendroth, CTO at Continental Automotive.
 “With our CAEdge platform, we are establishing a new approach to developing vehicle architectures and software in the automotive industry.
-We have found a strong collaborator in AWS to help us accomplish this task and will continue to expand our leading role in the field of automotive software,” Abendroth continues.
+We have found a strong collaborator in AWS to help us accomplish this task and will continue to expand our leading role in the field of automotive software.”

-“Continental is providing the mobility experts and its in-depth understanding of the automotive sector, while AWS – as the leading provider of cloud computing – is bringing with it access to the latest machine learning and other innovative cloud services.
-Backed by the expertise of Continental and its customers, we are creating a development environment that will speed up the development of highly automated and autonomous driving systems,” says Bill Vass, Vice President of Engineering at AWS.
+“Continental provides mobility expertise and an in-depth understanding of the automotive sector, while AWS—as the leading provider of cloud computing—brings with it access to the latest machine learning technologies and other innovative cloud services.
+Together with Continental and its customers, we are creating a development environment that will speed up the creation of highly automated and autonomous driving systems,” said Bill Vass, vice president of engineering at AWS.

 With the Continental platform, going forward all developers and participating companies will work in a standardized and automated development environment with the same tools, testing procedures and safeguards.
 Customers will additionally benefit from AWS data centers and a network that was developed to protect their information, identities, applications and devices.
 AWS provides a basis to meet today’s most pressing security and compliance requirements such as data localization, protection and confidentiality.
 In practice, this means that when an automotive manufacturer develops a new product solution, only they will have access to the data and can grant access rights to other companies, for example to Continental or to another development partner.